NicholasJohnson9149/Traffic-Sign-Classifier-Project/Nicholas_traffic-sign-detection-writeup.md

 My final model results were:
-* training set accuracy of 99%
+* training set accuracy of 98%
-* validation set accuracy of 98%
+* validation set accuracy of 99%
-* test set accuracy of 99%
+* test set accuracy of 98%

 If an alliterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 My first Architecture was LeNet used in to lesson, I then modified it based on ermanet/LeCun model.
 * What were some problems with the initial architecture?
 It only achieved a 94% accuracy after training.
+So I went back to the LeNet model and lectures to see where I could improve the model.
+I found that the model required some changes in teh layers and a few less convalutional layrs.
+I added anouther dropout layer becuase the model appears to be overfitting.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
+Learning rate was truned, it was trail and error, so time consuming!
+Litterally running this model takes 25 minutes each pass.
+I strated wreiting down what worked and what didn't to keep track of the effects of changing the learing rate.
+I also noticed that running 50 epochs takes so long, so I started playing with how many where required to achive high accuary.
+I realized a graph of accuracy vs epohs would be so valubale to save me time.
+I also used this figure to make sure the model was going past 93% accuary to meet the class requirmnets.
+I then pushed it more to get closer to 100% finaly achiving 98% after playing with some fetures to not overfit teh model to the training images.

+![alt text][image7]

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen: